 It’s impossible to launch projects promoting decarbonization, decentralization and digitalization without relying heavily on Research & Technology.
-In an interview for La Tribune, Thierry Lepercq, Executive Vice President in charge of Innovation at ENGIE, explains the many advantages of hydrogen as an alternative to oil and talks about the “ENGIE Fab” process of Open Innovation.
+In an interview for La Tribune, Thierry Lepercq, Executive Vice President in charge of Innovation at ENGIE, explains the many advantages of hydrogen as an alternative to oil and talks about the “ENGIE Innovation” process of Open Innovation.

 Elon Musk wants to go to Mars before taking on oil.
 It’s the very opposite for Thierry Lepercq, Executive Vice President in charge of innovation, research and technology at ENGIE, for whom hydrogen-based technologies have a long-term possibility of replacing fossil fuels. […]

 The historic responsibility of the major energy providers